 By Clyde Hughes | AC JosepH Media

-Words, work and wisdom is how many come to describe Hameed-El in the various ways they encounter him in the barbershop, his boxing gym or out int eh community.
+Words, work and wisdom is how many come to describe Hameed-El in the various ways they encounter him in the barbershop, his boxing gym or out in the community.

 Hameed-El will be honored with three others on Saturday (April 3) in Bridgeton at a special brunch put on by the nonprofit Life Worth Living.
 It is not the first time the barber and well-known boxing trainer has been recognized, but said he is humbled just the same.

-“I’m just honored to be a part of a fledgling organization and that they appreciate the seeds I was dropping when he was kid,” said of the upcoming honor.
+“I’m just honored to be a part of a fledgling organization and that they appreciate the seeds I was dropping when I was kid,” he said of the upcoming honor.
 “I’m honored to be amongst a panel of honorees who have done similar work.”

-He said he hadn’t always felt that way about being honored.
-Hameed-El said at first, he would decline not to show up at such events initially because he didn’t want to make it seem he was trying to be more than what he was.
+But Hameed-El hasn’t always felt that way about being honored.
+He said that he would decline to show up at such events initially because he didn’t want to make it seem he was trying to be more than what he was.
 He said, though, he decided that would be disrespectful to those praising him.

-Hameed-El, who graduated from Vineland High School, talked about his own experience when he was young without a mentor to help him, being bullied and getting in trouble.
+Hameed-El, who graduated from Vineland High School, spoke about his own experience when he was young without a mentor to help him: being bullied and getting into trouble.
 He said that experience compelled him to be there for young people when they needed advice or more.